 Our trial lawyers have tried hundreds of cases in the state and federal courts throughout the United States and before the state and federal administrative agencies.
 We have successfully litigated employment discrimination, retaliation, harassment and wrongful termination claims based on sex, sexual orientation, race, national origin, ethnicity, religion, disability, age, citizenship, family and medical leave status and other statutorily-protected characteristics.

 We have also handled numerous wage and hour, breach of contract, severance, employee benefits, non-competition, confidentiality, trade secret, whistleblower, invasion of privacy and defamation claims.
-Our lawyers have developed a niche for litigating employment class actions and have a group of lawyers who specialize in ERISA and benefits-related litigation.
+Our lawyers have developed a niche for litigating employment class actions and have a group of lawyers who have extensive experience in ERISA and benefits-related litigation.

 We recognize that it is often in a client’s best interests to resolve issues before going to trial.
 Therefore, our approach is to position these cases for early dismissal or settlement.
 We conduct a thorough initial evaluation of every case prior to the lengthy discovery process and before the parties have become entrenched in their litigation positions.
 We have successfully resolved cases immediately after and sometimes even before the complaint has been filed.
 Our team has substantial experience with, and often recommends, mediation, arbitration and other forms of ADR in order to achieve the best outcome.
 When a case doesn’t result in a settlement, the preliminary evaluation allows us to develop a strategy which often leads to summary judgment.